verrazzano/docs/content/en/docs/setup/provision-cluster/oke-oci.md

     * An [API signing key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#two)
 * Generate an SSH key pair to use for cluster authentication

-### Create a new OCNE cluster on OCI
+### Create a new OKE cluster on OCI

-To provision new Oracle Cloud Native Environment (OCNE) managed clusters on OCI, complete the following steps:
+To provision new Oracle Container Engine for Kubernetes (OKE) managed clusters on OCI, complete the following steps:

 1. Log in to the console.
 To find the console URL for your cluster, refer to [Get console URLs]({{< relref "/docs/setup/access/console-urls.md" >}}) and use the `rancherURL` value.
 1. Open the navigation menu and select **Cluster Management**.